kentcdodds/old-kentcdodds.com/content/blog/testing-components-using-render-props/index.md

   _Let's look at how we can write tests for React components that use render props!_
 keywords:
-  - JavaScript
+  - javascript
-  - Testing
+  - testing
-  - React
+  - react
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Scott Walsh](https://unsplash.com/photos/CQl3Y5bV6FA) on